Paul Kariya: 1998–2003

 Without Selänne for a full season in 2001–02, Kariya's points total continued to decrease.
-During the opening month of the campaign, he went ten consecutive game without a goal.
+During the opening month of the campaign, he went ten consecutive games without a goal.
 Nevertheless, at mid-season, he was named to his sixth NHL All-Star Game in January 2002 (although it marked the first time he had been named to the All-Star Game without being voted in as a starter by fans).
 Kariya played on a line with Mario Lemieux and Joe Sakic (a trio that remained intact two weeks later for the 2002 Winter Olympics) and notched an assist in an 8–5 victory for the North American All-Stars.
 Shortly thereafter, Kariya played in his 500th career NHL game, against the Philadelphia Flyers, a contest in which he recorded a hat-trick to lead his team to a 5–4 win.
 Though he finished with a team-leading 57 points over 82 games, the 2001–02 season marked Kariya's worst statistical year as a Duck and the third-straight year his points total had decreased.
 The Ducks also suffered as a team, finishing with the third-worst record in the West.
 Losing fan support, the team drew the worst attendance in franchise history at home games during the season.
 During the season, he was often asked by reporters how long he was willing to remain with the Ducks while the franchise floundered.
-In the Canadian media especially, there was a widespread position Kariya should be moved to a better club.
+In the Canadian media, especially, there was a widespread position that Kariya should be moved to a better club.